Quartz vs. Marble: Which Works Better for You?

 Resale Value of Quartz and Marble

-Quartz is attractive to perspective buyers because of its easy maintenance.
+Quartz is attractive to prospective buyers because of its easy maintenance.
 Having a quartz countertop can be a major selling point when trying to win over a potential buyer.

 Having marble in your home will provide great value.
 The material will present an elegant and distinguished look that will catch the eye of potential buyers.
 But this value is only sustainable if you take good care of the marble.
 Taking proper care of the stone can be done by following the recommendations above.
 Damaged or worn marble will lose a significant amount of its value.